DmitriBogdanov/mathematica-optimization-methods/README.md

 * Quasi-Newton methods (except McCormick) keep most properties of a regular Newton's method without requiring Hessian computation

 Minimization of a 2-argument function from a given initial point.
-Rosenbrock function is used for testing, minization process can be dynamically tracked.
+Rosenbrock function is used for testing, minimization process can be dynamically tracked.
 Following example showcases Powell method.

 <img src="images/package5_functionPlot.png" width=40% height=40%>